 - The student committee member position requires an individual who possesses a great attitude, displays a desire to participate and contribute, and is willing to represent athletic training students from the state of Michigan in a positive manner.
 Applicants must be willing to encourage students to become involved in the athletic training profession at any level, be informed of issues in athletic training that may affect students and future professionals, and participate in all functions required of a committee member.
 Student committee members are primarily responsible for planning and implementing the MATS Annual Student Seminar, assisting in projects of the ATS Committee, and participate in executive council functions through MATS.
 Students not fulfilling these requirements may be dismissed from the ATS committee position.

-- Serve as the MATS Student Senator to GLATA - Applications due in December
+- Serve as the MATS Student Council on Early Career Athletic Trainers (CECAT) to GLATA - Applications due in December

-- Young Professional Committee - was created to address issues of athletic trainers face when they being their professional career.
-This committee is comprised of both current students and young professionals athletic trainers.
+- Young Professional Committee - was created to address issues of athletic trainers face when they begin their professional career.
+This committee is consists of both current students and young professional athletic trainers.